It Chapter Two Review: Terrifying and touching - a masterful sequel

 Stay Faithful

 Those who have braved King’s 1000+ page novel will be happy to know that Muschietti more or less honours the source material with a genuine attempt at expressing the original’s close look at shared childhood trauma.
-And, remarkably, the director also manages to rid the piece of King’s worst impulses, presenting something that can stand on its own as an incredibly slick, visually spectacular, immensely satisfying, and beautifully acted film.
-Not just a horror film, but a film.
+And, remarkably, the director also manages to rid the piece of King’s worst impulses, presenting something that can stand on its own as an incredibly slick, visually spectacular, immensely satisfying, and beautifully acted film – not just a horror film, but a film.

 Much of this success lies largely with the cast.
 It’s an all-star ensemble, if you will, with standouts James McAvoy as a grown-up Bill, James Ransone as Eddie, and – of course – Bill Skarsgård as the child-killing, fear-inducing, clown-alien asshole-troll that is Pennywise the Dancing Clown.
 Although, even with that kind of star power, no one steals the show quite like Bill Hader who plays the grown-up Richie with a masterful mix of drama and horror, often carrying entire scenes by himself and conveying an organic growth with his character that’s lost on the others.